AppliedAcousticsChalmers/ReTiSAR/README.md

 __FFTW optimization --__ In case the rendering takes very long to start (after the message _"initializing FFTW DFT optimization ..."_), you might want to endure this long computation time once (per rendering configuration) or lower your [FFTW](http://www.fftw.org/fftw3_doc/Planner-Flags.html) planner effort (see `--help`).

-__Rendering performance --__ Follow these remarks to expect continuous and artifact free rendering:<br/>
+__Rendering performance --__ Follow these remarks to expect continuous and artifact free rendering:
   * Optional components like array pre-rendering, headphone equalization, noise generation, etc. will save   performance in case they are not deployed.
   * Extended IR lengths (particularly for modes with array IR pre-rendering) will massively increase the computational load depending on the chosen block length (partitioned convolution).
   * Currently there is no partitioned convolution for the main binaural renderer with SH based processing, hence the FIR taps of applied HRIR, Modal Radial Filters and further compensations (e.g. Spherical Head Filter) need to cumulatively fit inside the chosen block length.